AOL83/RPSLS/README.md

    The JavaScript code is responsible for the interactivity and logic of the game.
 It includes functions such as updateClock(), handleClick(), and event listeners such as audioFile.addEventListener(), play Button.addEventListener(), btnOpenModal.addEventListener(), xCloseModal addEventListener(), and window.addEventListener().The updateClock() function is used to update the clock on the game's screen, using the built-in Date object to get the current date and time The handleClick function is used to handle the user's choice of Rock, Paper, Scissors, Lizard, or Spock and determine the outcome of the game.
 Event listeners are used to listen for specific actions such as clicking a button or uploading an audio file and responding with a specific action such as playing audio or opening a modal window.
 The HTML, CSS, and JavaScript code work together to create an interactive Rock, Paper, Scissors, Lizard, and Spock game that includes a clock, audio player, modal window, and sound switch.
 The HTML provides the structure, the CSS provides the styling, and the JavaScript provides the interactivity and logic, making for a seamless and engaging user experience.
 The game also includes additional features such as background sound and a scorecard, making it a well-rounded and fully-featured game.
 The JavaScript code is used to add functionality to the game.
 The code starts by declaring variables to store references to the audio, the play button, an audio file, and play icon elements.
 An event listener is added to the audio file input to handle when a new audio file is selected.
 When a new file is selected, the audio element's src attribute is set to the URL of the selected file.
 When the play button is clicked, an event listener is triggered that checks the current state of the audio element (paused or playing).
 If the audio is paused, the play() method is called on the audio element, the "playing" class is added to the play button, and the "fa-spin" class is added to the play icon to show that the audio is playing.
 If the audio is already playing, the pause() method is called on the audio element, the "playing" class is removed from the play button, and the "fa-spin" class is removed from the play icon to show that the audio is paused.
 The code also includes a function for updating the clock that displays the current date and time.
 This function uses the setInterval() method to call the function every second.
 The code also includes an event listener for the "open model" button that toggles the modal window's visibility.
 For the gameplay, the code uses the Math. floor() and Math. random() methods to generate a random number between 0 and 4.
 This number is then used as an index to select a choice for the computer player.
 The code also includes event listeners for each choice icon that handles the user's choice and compares it to the computer's choice to determine the winner.
 The code uses the dataset property to access the value of the data-choice attribute for each choice icon, which represents the user's choice.
 The code also uses CSS to style the page and elements.
 The HTML element has many CSS styles applied to it including font size, background colour, background image, and background size.
 The .header class is used to style the header element, and the .clock class is used to style the clock element.
 The .box class is used to style the container for the audio player, and the .audio-player class is used to style the audio player itself.
 The .circle-button class is used to style the play button, and the .audio-controls class is used to style the audio controls.
 This code provides a functioning Rock Paper Scissors Lizard Spock game with an audio player and clock feature as well as a modal window for displaying rules.
 The HTML and CSS code provides the structure and layout for the page, and the JavaScript code provides the functionality for the game, audio player, clock, and modal window.
 The use of CSS classes and the dataset property in the JavaScript code allows for easy modification and customization of the game.
 Additionally, the use of mathematical methods such as Math. floor() and Math. random() allows for a random selection of the computer player's choice.
 The JavaScript code provided in this essay is used to create an interactive Rock, Paper, Scissors, Lizard, and Spock game.
 The code uses JavaScript to handle user interactions, update the game state and display the results.
 The first section of the JavaScript code is for the audio player.
 It uses the getElementById() method to select the audio element, play button, and audio file input element.
 The addEventListener() method is used to listen for a change in the audio file input element, and when a change is detected, the src property of the audio element is set to the selected file using the URL.createObjectURL() method.
 The play button is also given a click event using the addEventListener() method, which will toggle the play and pause functionality of the audio element.
 The code also handles the ended event on the audio element, which will remove the playing class and the fa-spin class on the play button.
 The next section of JavaScript code is for the clock.
 It uses the setInterval() method to call the update lock () function every second.
 The update clock () function uses the Date() object to get the current date and time and then sets the inner HTML of the date and time elements to the current date and time.The next section of JavaScript code is for the modal window.
 It uses the querySelector() method to select the modal, modal content, open modal button, and close modal button.
 The addEventListener() method is used to listen for a click event on the open modal button, which will display the modal window, and the close modal button, which will hide the modal window.
 The code also uses an event listener on the window to check if the click event was on the modal and if so, it will hide the modal window.
 The next section of JavaScript code is for the game.
 It uses the querySelector() and querySelectorAll() methods to select the game elements and variables used in the game.
 The code uses an event listener on the game elements to listen for a click event, which will call the handleClick() function.
 The handleClick() function The handleClick() function is responsible for handling the game logic.
 It starts by playing the audio for the user's choice and toggling the result class on the body.
 It then removes any existing classes on the user and house icons, hides the play again button and message, and sets the display of the house icon to none.
 The function then uses the dataset property of the clicked element to get the user's choice and generates a random number between 0 and 4 to select the house's choice.
 It then sets the display of the start page to none and the display of the result page to block.The function then checks the user's choice against the house's choice using a series of if-else statements.
 Depending on the outcome of the game, it will update the score, change the message, play the appropriate audio, and show the house's choice icon.
 The final section of the JavaScript code is for the sound switch.
 It uses the querySelector() method to select the checkbox and label elements.
 The code uses an event listener on the checkbox to listen for a change event, which will toggle the muted property on the background sound element.
 Overall, the HTML, CSS, and JavaScript work together to create an interactive Rock, Paper, Scissors, Lizard, Spock game that includes a clock, audio player, modal window, and sound switch`query.

 ## Deploying your project

+To deploy your project on GitHub, follow these steps:

+Create a GitHub account if you don't have one.

+Create a new repository for your project.
+Give it a descriptive name and initialize it with a README file.

+Open your terminal and navigate to the root directory of your project.

+Initialize a Git repository in the root directory of your project using the following command:

+csharp
+Copy code
+$ git init
+Add the GitHub remote repository to your local repository using the following command: csharp
+Copy code
+$ git remote add origin [repository-url]
+Replace [repository-url] with the URL of your GitHub repository.

+Add all the files in your project to the Git repository using the following command:

+csharp
+$ git add .
+Commit the changes to the repository using the following command:

+ruby
+$ git commit -m "Initial commit"
+Push the changes to the GitHub repository using the following command:

+perl
+$ git push -u origin master

+Your project is now deployed on GitHub and can be accessed using the URL of your repository.
+Note: You can repeat steps 6 to 8 every time you make changes to your project and want to update the GitHub repository.

 ## Giving feedback on my project